 Music Award Holders will be expected to take Music GCSE.

 Pre-Auditions: Around two years before entry an early meeting with the Warden and Precentor/Head of Instrumental Music is encouraged.
 This is an opportunity for an informal audition where guidance may be given as to the suitability for an Award.
 In the Michaelmas term prior to the Scholarship boys are encouraged to attend a further pre-audition at which there is the opportunity for more detailed guidance and constructive advice on how to prepare for an Award.
-In the first instance, please contact the Registrar to arrange these auditions.
+In the first instance, please contact the Director of Admissions to arrange these auditions.

 Scholarship Auditions: At the audition a boy will be asked:

 - to perform a short (accompanied) piece given to him 20 minutes before, which will make appropriately modest technical demands (an accompanist will be provided)

 - to perform two contrasting pieces on his main instrument; one contrasting piece on his other instrument(s) and/or to sing

 - to answer questions of a general musical nature.